 Medicare Eligibility for Part D

-To be eligible for Medicare Part D (drug coverage) you must be enrolled in Medicare Part A and/or Part B. Medicare Part D plans are run by private insurance companies, so premium prices and covered drugs will vary by plan.
+To be eligible for Medicare Part D (drug coverage) you must be enrolled in Medicare Part A and/or Part B. You are not eligible for a Part D drug plan if you are enrolled in Medicare Part C. Medicare Part D plans are run by private insurance companies, so premium prices and covered drugs will vary by plan.

 You should enroll in a Medicare Part D plan when you are first eligible for Medicare, or risk paying a late penalty.
 You can avoid paying a late penalty in most cases if you have existing drug coverage or you receive extra help from Medicare.